 In 1976, the ShockWatch division was formed.
 Based on the principle of surface tension, Ray Rubey designed ShockWatch tubes to detect possible damage to computer media.
 ShockWatch has expanded beyond its origins to include temperature sensors, tilt indicators, and other condition-based monitoring devices capable of recording impact information — such as acceleration, time, and direction.
 Today, ShockWatch products are sold worldwide by a direct sales staff and an extensive network of distributors in the USA and in more than 60 countries.

 In 2008, Media Recovery changed its name to DataSpan, to better reflect its focus and history of innovation and expertise in how companies store, access, and protect their data.

 Now organized and operating corporately as MRI, the company’s two divisions — DataSpan and ShockWatch — employ more than 150 dedicated professionals committed to providing unparalleled service to customers worldwide.

-Find out more about ShockWatch’s history, the evolution of our condition-based monitoring devices, and how our professionals can tailor shipping and handling solutions to match your needs – start by contacting us or locating a representative in your area.
+Find out more about ShockWatch’s history, the evolution of our condition-based monitoring devices, and how our professionals can tailor shipping and handling solutions to match your needs by contacting us.